ffbeast/ffbeast.github.io/docs/en/wheel.md

 This project is all about building **DIY Direct Drive FFB Wheel** based on **ODrive/ODESC** controller boards and **BLDC** motors.
 The goal of this project is to construct a high-torque DD wheel that rivals branded alternatives on a budget.
-By carefully selecting parts with the help of this site, you can build the most **cost-effective DD wheel**, yet significantly more powerful (**up to 15Nm** with a good hoverboard motor) than entry-level branded DD alternatives.
+By carefully selecting parts with the help of this site, you can build the most **cost-effective DD wheel**, yet significantly more powerful (**up to 15Nm** with a good motor) than entry-level branded DD alternatives.

 To begin, explore all pages for a wealth of existing information.
 If you find your questions unanswered, feel free to ask them in  [**Discord**](https://discord.gg/Gt6rnvrZKu)!